 Construction and traffic

-A new traffic pattern for entering the airport was recently announced by the Port Authority as construction continues.
+A new traffic pattern for entering the airport was also set up in August.

-Beginning Aug.
-19, Exit 7 on the westbound side of the Grand Central Parkway will no longer provide direct access to Terminal B, the Port Authority said.
-A new Exit 6 will provide access to Terminal B, while Exit 7 will provide access to Terminals C and D, according to the agency.
+Exit 7 on the westbound side of the Grand Central Parkway no longer provides direct access to Terminal B, the Port Authority said.
+A new Exit 6 provides access to Terminal B, while Exit 7 provides access to Terminals C and D, according to the agency.

-Exit 5 will continue to provide access to the long-term parking lot, the Port Authority said.
+Exit 5 continues to provide access to the long-term parking lot, the Port Authority said.

 In August 2016, the Transportation Security Administration began advising passengers flying out of LaGuardia to arrive at least two and a half hours before their departure after the administration said it had witnessed a rise in delays due to the airport’s reconstruction.